kvba0000/Discord-Voice-Secret-Message/README.md

 # 🌊 Voice Secret Message
 ###### ⚠️ TESTED ON WINDOWS 11, BUT SHOULD WORK ON OTHER OS
+# 🛑 I'M NOT ADDING FEATURES FOR THIS CHECKER
+As I don't have much time I can't put more features to this project as well as some other ones.
+I'll try to keep it working as long as it is physically possible though.
+Pull requests and Bug reports are welcome!
 ## ⚠️ WARNING
 <b>THIS SCRIPT IS NOT MEANT TO BE USED FOR MALICIOUS PURPOSES, I AM NOT RESPONSIBLE FOR ANYTHING YOU DO WITH THIS SCRIPT.</b>
 ## ❓ What's this?